So Here’s What I’ve Been Thinking…

 Flying Sandwich Bags – SKYHOOK

 SKYHOOK balloons, funded by the Office of Naval Research, were designed to stay at a fixed altitude (~100,000 feet) and carry a payload of thousands of pounds.
 They were huge, 400 feet high, made possible because the then new material called polyethylene.
-These “flying sandwich bags” were built by a company that had experience using this material in packaging – General Mills (the same company that makes Cheerios.)
+These “flying sandwich bags” were built by a company that had experience using this material in packaging – General Mills the same company that makes Cheerios.
+(Like many American companies in the Cold War they worked on other defense problems.)

 Sniffing for a Reactor – Nuclear Air Sampling – ASHCAN